Zokka-Dev/zokka-compiler/README.md

-**The Zelm compiler is a fork of the Elm compiler.
+**The Zokka compiler is a fork of the Elm compiler.
 The original README that comes with the Elm compiler can be found at the end of this document.**

-# What is Zelm?
+# What is Zokka?

-Zelm is an alternative compiler for Elm, forked off the same underlying codebase, alongside some additions to the Elm package ecosystem.
+Zokka is an alternative compiler for Elm, forked off the same underlying codebase, alongside some additions to the Elm package ecosystem.
 Its main purpose is to provide a method for bug fixes and patches that have accumulated over the years for the compiler and foundational packages to be used by any Elm programmer.

-To accomplish this, compared to the standard Elm compiler, Zelm adds:
+To accomplish this, compared to the standard Elm compiler, Zokka adds:

 1. The ability to use custom package repositories
 2. The ability to override dependencies (both direct and indirect) with custom versions of your own

-In addition to providing a method to incorporate bug fixes and patches, Zelm also provides them directly.
+In addition to providing a method to incorporate bug fixes and patches, Zokka also provides them directly.
 That means it includes on an ongoing basis:

 1. A collection of API-identical versions of foundational Elm packages that